TWUOnline/feedback/bodner-slides.md

 2. Draft of literature review\(4-5 pages\) March 6th,2017

-3. Draft of methods\(6-8 pages\) March29th, 2017
+3. Draft of methods\(6-8 pages\) March 29th, 2017

-Resources
+####Resources

-Database searching session \(Duncan Dixon\)
+* Database searching session \(Duncan Dixon\)

-Checklists for literature searching \(organizing information\)u
+* Checklists for literature searching \(organizing information\)u

-To help students with critical assessment of journal articles \(methods and statistics\), provision of practical journal articles written to professional audiences
+* To help students with critical assessment of journal articles \(methods and statistics\), provision of practical journal articles written to professional audiences

-Article critique assignment \(helps to ‘scaffold’ the proposal assignment by engaging in the practice of reading articles critically\)
+* Article critique assignment \(helps to ‘scaffold’ the proposal assignment by engaging in the practice of reading articles critically\)

-Marking rubric for the proposal assignment given a priori
+* Marking rubric for the proposal assignment given a priori

-HKIN 375 Research

-Proposal Assignment

-Students work in pairs \(encourages collaboration\)
+* Students work in pairs \(encourages collaboration\)

-Students hand in assignment components \(MS Word\), uploaded to MyCourses at specific intervals
+* Students hand in assignment components \(MS Word\), uploaded to MyCourses at specific intervals

-MS Word ‘Track Changes’ and ‘Comment’ functions to provide feedback; allow for follow-up to see if/how students incorporated feedback
+* MS Word ‘Track Changes’ and ‘Comment’ functions to provide feedback; allow for follow-up to see if/how students incorporated feedback

 ###Examples of feedback

 ####Student paragraph

-“Newton’sfirst law of Inertia states that, ‘an object will remain at rest or continue to move with a constant velocity as long as the force acting on it remains at zero’.
+>“Newton’sfirst law of Inertia states that, ‘an object will remain at rest or continue to move with a constant velocity as long as the force acting on it remains at zero’.

-This is implicated during the volleyball spike when the athlete needs to overcome their body’s inertia by leaving their state of rest and entering a state of vertical motion.”
+>This is implicated during the volleyball spike when the athlete needs to overcome their body’s inertia by leaving their state of rest and entering a state of vertical motion.”

 ####Professor feedback:

-“So maybe try to incorporate these laws into a sentence as opposed todefinition.
+>“So maybe try to incorporate these laws into a sentence as opposed to definition.

-For example:‘The purpose of the jump phase is to…wherein the player must apply a force of sufficient magnitude to overcome his inertia in order to place his body to a specific place in space \(Newton’s first law\).’
+>For example:‘The purpose of the jump phase is to…wherein the player must apply a force of sufficient magnitude to overcome his inertia in order to place his body to a specific place in space \(Newton’s first law\).’

-But do you want to discuss those laws here or is a discussion of changing momentum more apt?
+>But do you want to discuss those laws here or is a discussion of changing momentum more apt?
 What do you think?”

 ####Student paragraph

-“These were athletes who had been competing in the sport for over 3 years \(mean = 4.7 +/- 1.4\) and who had been free of injury for 1 full year previous to the testing performed.
+>“These were athletes who had been competing in the sport for over 3 years \(mean = 4.7 +/- 1.4\) and who had been free of injury for 1 full year previous to the testing performed.
 These individuals were training 12-15 hours per week at high intensity, preparing before a taper for competition.”

 ####Professor feedback

-“This is good – this gives me a sense of what a ‘trained sprinter’ is.
+>“This is good – this gives me a sense of what a ‘trained sprinter’ is.
 So this can be included in your inclusion criteria.”

 ###Making formative feedback effective